adipro/starter-academic/content/project/parametric-resonance/index.md

 slides: ""
 ---

-Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the frequency of the excitation.
+Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the excitation frequency.
-Parametric resonance can happen to some wave energy converters, and when it happens, their performance is usually degraded.
+Some wave energy converters are prone to parametric resonance, which can degrade their performance.

-In this project, we develop fast, simplified models to capture this nonlinear response in the time domain.
+The aim of this project is to develop fast, simplified models to capture this nonlinear response in the time domain.